-"RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions, if any, of the Companies Act, 2013 (including any statutory modifications of re-enactments thereof, for the time being in force) and the Companies (Audit and Auditors) Rules, 2014, as amended from time to time, the Remuneration of ₹1,80,000/- (apart from reimbursement out of pocket expenses and applicable taxes) to Mr. R. Krishnan, Cost Accountants (Membership No. 7799), who were appointed by the Board of Directors in their Meeting held on 15th May 2019, as Cost Auditors of the Company, for conducting the audit of cost records of the Company for the financial year 2019-20, be and is hereby approved and ratified;
+"RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions, if any, of the Companies Act, 2013 (including any statutory modifications of re-enactments thereof, for the time being in force) and the Companies (Audit and Auditors) Rules, 2014, as amended from time to time, the Remuneration of ₹1,80,000/- (apart from reimbursement out of pocket expenses and applicable taxes) to Mr. R. Krishnan, Cost Accountants (Membership No. 7799), who were appointed by the Board of Directors in their Meeting held on 15th May 2019, as Cost Auditors of the Company for the financial year 2019-20, be and is hereby approved and ratified;